-We are working with researchers at Columbia University, Case Western University, Johns Hopkins University, and multiple hospitals to perform clinical trials on the efficacy of the HiG shot.
-We have discussed the possible manufacturing of HiG injections with ADMA Biologics, Inc., a well-regarded, public company with years of experience in manufacturing HiG products .
+We are working with researchers at the Mayo Clinic, Columbia University, Case Western University, Johns Hopkins University, and multiple hospitals to perform clinical trials on the efficacy of the HiG shot.
+Additionally, we are supporting multi-center trials that will be evaluating an HiG shot manufactured by Kamada, Ltd. and Kedrion Biopharma.
+We have also discussed the possible manufacturing of HiG injections with ADMA Biologics, Inc., a well-regarded, public company with years of experience in manufacturing HiG products .

 Clinical trials are focused on the following three areas:

-Pure Prophylaxis: injections are administered in any high-risk population (e.g. elderly, nursing homes, front-line workers) to provide passive immunity for 1-4 months.
+Pure Prophylaxis: injections are administered in any high-risk population (e.g. elderly, nursing homes, front-line workers, schoolteachers in districts providing in-person learning) to provide passive immunity for 1-4 months.

 Post-exposure Prophylaxis: injections are administered to those who have been exposed to COVID-19 to prevent active COVID-19 infection